hamidazim321/hamidazim321/README.md

-# Hey There 👋
-## 💫 About Me:
+# 💫 About Me:
-My name is Hamid.
-I'm currently enrolled in Microverse Full Stack Development <br>Program.
-Along the way, I have acquired a solid base of HTML, CSS, and JavaScript.<br>I have completed several solid projects that are available in my repositories.<br>I'm looking for my next job.<br><br><br>
+Hi there, I’m Hamid 👋.
+I’m passionate about building web applications that solve real-world problems. <br> I’m currently honing my skills as a full stack developer at Microverse, where I learn and practice HTML, CSS, JavaScript and more.<br>You can check out some of my projects on my GitHub profile.
+I’m open to new opportunities and challenges, so feel free to reach out to me if you have something in mind. 😊<br><br><br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/hamid-azim-61a525273/) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/hamidazim321)